fusion809/fusion809.github.io-old2/_posts/2016/03/ATOM/02-plugins.md

 * Preview colours described by hexadecimals, RGB combinations and alike in Less or CSS style sheets{% include Links/fn.html no="13" %}
 * Quickly synchronize the Atom plugins you have installed on two or more different machines.{% include Links/fn.html no="14" %}

 At the time of writing this post there were 3,866 packages and 1,161 themes for Atom available from [https://atom.io/packages](https://atom.io/packages/) and [https://atom.io/themes](https://atom.io/themes), respectively.
 These plugins are those that have already been built by the community, or by the Atom developers themselves, but everyone is completely free to develop their own plugins for Atom.
-Unfortunately, some of these plugins will be for older versions of Atom and may not be compatible with the latest releases.
+Unfortunately, some of these plugins available from the aforementioned websites will be for older versions of Atom and may not be compatible with the latest releases.

 {% include Links/image.html image="Atom/pigments-versions-tab.png" width="full" float="none" description="This is how one checks out the available versions of a package at https://atom.io/packages.
 Click the &ldquo;Versions&rdquo; tab circled in red" %}